Employees of the Company

 • Improve processes, mechanisms, and tools for recruiting and selecting people in line with the needs specified in the organization’s business growth plan, both domestic and abroad; meet the needs of talents with specialized expertise for GPSC’s new business; and improve employer branding to broaden awareness and attract more talents to the organization.

-• Create a talent development program in the “GPSC Academy” program to support national and international business growth and promote GPSC’s new business development plans, such as renewable energy power plants, battery plants, and the development of electrical and battery containment systems
+• Create a talent development program to support national and international business growth and promote GPSC’s new business development plans, such as renewable energy power plants, battery plants, and the development of electrical and battery containment systems

 Leadership Development for Personnel and Executives